Safety & Security

 -

-1. Behavior that threatens or compromises the physical or mental health, security, privacy, property or learning experience of self or other members of the community will not be tolerated.
+1. Students must not exhibit behavior that threatens or compromises the physical or mental health, security, privacy, property or learning experience of themselves or other members of the community.